Moesif/moesif-browser-js/README.md

 # Moesif JavaScript Browser Library

-The Moesif Browser JavaScript Library is a set of methods attached to a global `moesif` object intended to be used by websites to capture ajax apis to send over to [Moesif](https://www.moesif.com) for monitoring and error analysis.
+The library is a browser side middleware that automatically captures outgoing API calls and sends to [Moesif](https://www.moesif.com) for API monitoring and error analysis.

+The library can be used for browser apps making AJAX calls to either your own API or public APIs like Stripe and Twilio.

+The SDK has native support for RESTful, GraphQL, Ethereum Web3, and RPC APIs.

 Full documentation on Moesif integration is available [here](https://www.moesif.com/docs).